w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 We are in US East, Central, and West time zones.

-Emails: karger@mit.edu
+Emails: karger@mit.edu, jyasskin@google.com

 ### Please link to Github repos, proposals, explainers, or drafts that you’ve written.

 Trustnet is currently developed in 4 Github repositories:

-* https://github.com/farnazj/Trustnet-Backend server hosting trust information and credibility assessments
+* https://github.com/farnazj/Trustnet-Backend: server hosting trust information and credibility assessments
-* https://github.com/farnazj/Trustnet-Client prototype social application that leverages trusted credibility assessments to filter content in the user's news feed.
+* https://github.com/farnazj/Trustnet-Client: prototype social application that leverages trusted credibility assessments to filter content in the user's news feed
-* https://github.com/farnazj/Trustnet-Extension browser extension that leverages trust to inform people about content in place wherever they encounter it as they browse the web
+* https://github.com/farnazj/Trustnet-Extension: browser extension that leverages trust to inform people about content in place wherever they encounter it as they browse the web
-* https://github.com/farnazj/Reheadline-Extension browser extension that lets users change article headlines in place for people who trust them
+* https://github.com/farnazj/Reheadline-Extension: browser extension that lets users change article headlines in place for people who trust them

 ## 2. What problem(s) are you trying to solve?
 What use cases are you addressing?

 There is a lack of affordances for recording and leveraging *trust* on the web.
-Beyond the very limited amont of information that a person can determine to be credible based on their own eyewitness knowledge or reasoning from it, s user's beliefs depend at the root on the information and credibility assessments they receive from trusted facilitator---whether those facilitators are individuals, organizations, or even the platforms delivering the information through applications.
+Beyond the very limited amount of information that a person can determine to be credible based on their own eyewitness knowledge or reasoning from it, a user's beliefs depend at the root on the information and credibility assessments they receive from trusted facilitators—whether those facilitators are individuals, organizations, or even the platforms delivering the information through applications.
 Because trust is fundamental to credibility assessment, we have to do a better job of capturing and leveraging each user's choices about what facilitators they trust.

 We also need to do a better job of surfacing this information at the right time.
 Although there are many ways to laboriously investigate the credibility of an article, we need to make it much easier for anyone to know at a glance whether an article they are reading is credible.

 ### How do you define credibility?